- McCandlish Heraldry

 10: Fox-Davies, Arthur Charles; Brooke-Little, J.P. (ed.); A Complete Guide to Heraldry; Bonanza Books; 1969; p.
 252.

-11: Berry, William; Encyclopædia Heraldica, or Complete Dictionary of Heraldry, Vol. IV: Supplement to the Dictionary of Arms; London: Sherwood, Gilbert and Piper; 1828; at alphabetical entries (pages unnumbered)
+11: Berry, William; Encyclopædia Heraldica, or Complete Dictionary of Heraldry, Vol. IV: Supplement to the Dictionary of Arms; London: Sherwood, Gilbert and Piper; 1840; at alphabetical entries (pages unnumbered).
+Earlier volumes in this series began in 1828, but the fourth volume was published in 1840 (according to Berry’s entry in The Dictionary of National Biography), and McCandlish, etc., do not appear in the earlier volumes.

 12: Pollock, Frederick (ed.), The Weekly Notes, Pt.
 1; London: Incorporated Council of Law Reporting for England and Wales; 1896; pp. 213–214; At Google Books.